cytoscape/cytoscape-manual/docs/Launching_Cytoscape.md

 <a id="install_java"> </a>
 ### Install Java

-**Cytoscape requires Java 8.**
+**Cytoscape requires Java 11.**

 -   While Cytoscape versions prior to v3.2 run on Java 6, Oracle and other JVM suppliers have dropped Java 6 support.
 Consequently, Cytoscape v3.2 and later don't support Java 6 either.
-With v3.3, we have also dropped support for Java 7 for the same reason.
+With v3.3, we have also dropped support for Java 7 for the same reason, and with the release of Cytoscape v3.8 we have now dropped support for Java 8.

--   We recommend a 64 bit Java Runtime Environment (JRE).
-While Cytoscape runs with 32 bit Java versions, using a 64 bit Java allows the largest networks to be loaded and enables the fastest network processing.
-For Windows, the default JRE download provided at java.com is 32 bits regardless of the Windows version.
-While Cytoscape will run with a 32 bit JRE, it will be limited to loading only small networks.
-We recommend downloading and installing a 64 bit JRE.

--   We currently recommend only Java 8.
+-   We recommend a 64 bit Java Runtime Environment (JRE) such as OpenJDK 11.

 For additional information, select the Release Notes button on the [Cytoscape web site](http://cytoscape.org).